The good and bad of going cashless.

 And the store manager is no longer making a nightly bank deposit, or arranging for the interruption of armored car deliveries and pick up.

 In this all-digital environment, bookkeeping will become much simpler.
-There is only one source of revenue, even though it might be split among smartphone, credit card and debit card payment methods.
+There is only one source of revenue, even though it might be split among smartphones, credit cards, and debit card payment methods.

 You don’t know where your customer has been prior to entering your restaurant or retail food establishment, and you certainly can’t track where those bills and coins have been.